Service Desk Best Practices: 10 Practices for Modern IT Teams

 • Track usage patterns to identify gaps

 As the knowledge base evolves, resolution times decrease and self-service adoption increases.
-Console gives teams control over what content is added and surfaced, preserving security while institutional knowledge grows.
+Console is an AI-native ITSM and service desk that gives teams control over what content is added and surfaced, preserving security while institutional knowledge grows.

 7. Measure Service Desk Performance Continuously

-Performance measurement is essential for improvement.
+Performance measurement is one of the most overlooked service desk best practices, yet it's essential for consistent improvement.
 Key metrics include:

 • Ticket volume by category